jersou/gitlab-skip-if-tree-ok-in-past/README.md

 ### Further details

 If this idea is implemented in gitlab, the problem of artifacts should be addressed, perhaps a link could be made to the artifact of the job that was found in the history.
 And if the artifacts are outdated, then the current job is finally executed to produce a new artifact (possibly activated/deactivated by an option).

 Or the job could be skipped like the "only:changes" option.

 #### Skip version implementation (see skip-version branch)

-1. Check if the process has already been completed : check file /tmp/ci-skip.
+1. Check if the process has already been completed : check file ci-skip file.
 If file found, exit, else :
 2. Get the SHA-1 of the tree "$SKIP_IF_TREE_OK_IN_PAST" of the current HEAD
 3. Get last 1000 successful jobs of the project
 4. Filter jobs : keep current job only
 5. For each job :
     1. Get the SHA-1 of the tree "$SKIP_IF_TREE_OK_IN_PAST"
     2. Check if this SHA-1 equals the current HEAD SHA-1 (see 2.)
-   3. If the SHA-1s are equals, write true in /tmp/ci-skip and exit with code 0
+    3. If the SHA-1s are equals, write true in ci-skip file and exit with code 0
-6. If no job found, write false in /tmp/ci-skip and exit with code > 0
+6. If no job found, write false in ci-skip file and exit with code > 0

 ### Links / references